 At Hamline Elementary, we have two fourth grade classrooms.
-Class size is approximately 24 students per classroom.
+Class size is approximately 25 students per classroom.
 Our student body is diverse with many native languages and cultures.
-We also have 2 ELL teachers to support this grade level.
+We also have an ELL teacher to support this grade level.

-In reading, we follow the MONDO curriculum that was recently adopted by the District.
-In this curriculum, there is continuing practice of core reading strategies.
+In reading, we follow Minnesota's common core standards.
+We also follow the suggested skills/strategy sets from Jennifer Serravello's work.
 These reading strategies consist of comprehension monitoring, determining important ideas, making inferences, making connections, asking questions, visualizing, summarizing and synthesizing, and understanding text structure.
-Students receive individualized reading instruction in small groups and are expected to read independently both at school and at home on a daily basis.
+Students receive individualized guided reading instruction in small groups and are expected to read independently both at school and at home on a daily basis.
+As a part of SPPS requirements, our fourth grade team also utilizes FAST software that includes reading assessments, progress monitoring, data analysis and inerventions.

-In math, we follow the Everyday Math curriculum.
-We introduce the year with a unit on geometry and follow that with organizing and interpreting data in the form of graphs and tables.
-Throughout the year, there is an emphasis on multiplication and division.
-We also look at decimals and fractions and percents, big numbers, estimation, perimeter and area, reflections and symmetry, and measurement.
+In math, we follow SPPS's new math guidelines.
+This new way we teach and interact with math is hands on and works from starting with concret and working our way to abstract concepts.
+Some important concepts we cover are: geometry, organizing and interpreting data in the form of graphs and tables, major emphasis on multiplication and division, decimals and fractions and percents, big numbers, estimation, perimeter and area, reflections and symmetry, and measurement.

 Our Social Studies focus is on the five main regions of the United States and also on Minnesota History.
 We use the African Americans In Minnesota text to launch our Minnesota History study, and incorporate information about how the fur trade, the Native Americans, and the European settlers influenced the development of our state.
 We visit the Mill City Museum and Fort Snelling to provide a hands-on learning opportunity that enhances our classroom lessons.

-We have two rotations of specialists: science and enrichment in social studies and art.
+We have two rotations of specialists: science and physical education.
 The Science curriculum studies the water cycle, magnets and electricity, ideas and inventions, engineering design, and measurement.
 We also cover the systems the help a human body function and we take a brief look at astronomy.

 Physical education teaches important skills for healthy, lifelong habits and provides an opportunity for students to learn about different sports and games.
 We have physical education 3 times a week.